-- 9. If, in the opinion of the dean, based on consultation with the appropriate unit administrator, the outside consulting work interferes with the regular University duties of the faculty member, the appointment of a temporary faculty member in the University may be changed to a part-time basis, and the tenure system faculty member may be requested to take a leave of absence. - 10.
+- b.
+That performed outside normal working periods but potentially affecting the performance of the person's University assignment (based on the judgement of the unit administrator). - 9.
+If, in the opinion of the dean, based on consultation with the appropriate unit administrator, the outside consulting work interferes with the regular University duties of the faculty member, the appointment of a temporary faculty member in the University may be changed to a part-time basis, and the tenure system faculty member may be requested to take a leave of absence. - 10.
 Outside work for pay shall be authorized by the department chairperson/school director and the dean or, in the case of faculty not assigned to colleges, the appropriate unit administrator. - a.
 Such work must contribute to the effectiveness of the faculty member's regular academic work for the University. - b.
 Equipment, supplies, materials, or clerical services of the University may not be used in the furtherance of outside work for pay. - 11.
 The total amount of time expended by the faculty member on outside activities for pay and overload pay should not exceed 32 hours in any month.
 Under special circumstances and with permission of the dean or unit administrator, the monthly time limit may be exceeded, provided the aggregate of such time for the period of authorization does not exceed an average of 32 hours per month. - 12.
 If consulting work for pay is undertaken, it must be with the understanding that it is subject to termination at any time the University considers such action to be advisable. - 13.
 A special form is available from the departmental office for use by the employee seeking authorization to perform outside work for pay.
 Completed forms shall be maintained for three years in the dean's office (in the appropriate administrator's office for faculty not assigned to colleges.) - 14.
 Activities covered under the policy on Outside Work for Pay are not covered under the Indemnification Policy or the Michigan State University travel accident plan unless they are designated by prior written approval by the chairperson/director or dean/separately reporting director as assigned duties on behalf of Michigan State University and the terms of those policies are otherwise met.